progress/Spark-Toolkit/README.md

 5. Copy the .json and .cp files from the `/cfg/` folder to a new `CATALINA_BASE/conf/spark/` directory.
 6. If intending to utilize OERealm security, copy the `/cfg/Realm/SparkRealm.json` file to `CATALINA_BASE/conf/spark/` and `/cfg/Realm/SparkRealm.cp` to `CATALINA_BASE/common/lib/`.

 **CCS Note:** As of release **4.6.0** the inclusion of the CCS source code and Ccs.pl has been discontinued and all related source is removed from this repository.
-As of **OpenEdge 11.7.4 / 12.0** all CCS class interfaces are already included within the product and were utilized to build the Spark.pl library.
+As of **OpenEdge 11.7.4 / 12.0** all CCS class interfaces are already included within the product and are utilized to build the Spark.pl library.
 Therefore, it is no longer necessary to include this PL file within your PROPATH or included as part of your code promotion processes.

 ## Contributions / Changes